shenwei356/stable/README.md

 ## Features

-- **Supporting streaming output**.
+- **Supporting streaming output** (optional).

-  A newly added row is formatted and written to the configured writer immediately.
+  When a writer is configured, a newly added row is formatted and written to the writer immediately.
   It is memory-effective for a large number of rows.
   And it is helpful to pipe the data in shell.